thorstenalpers/.Net-Examples/setup-coding-style-editorconfig.md

 ## Installation

 1. Add a .editorconfig file to the solution folder
-2. Copy the recommened default options from [microsoft's example](https://github.com/MicrosoftDocs/visualstudio-docs/blob/master/docs/ide/editorconfig-code-style-settings-reference.md) and insert it into the .editorconfig file
+2. Copy the recommened default options from [.editorconfig example from Microsoft](https://github.com/MicrosoftDocs/visualstudio-docs/blob/master/docs/ide/editorconfig-code-style-settings-reference.md) and insert it into the .editorconfig file
 3. Rebuild solution

 That's it!
 Compiler Roslyn and Intellisense supports .editorconfig natively.